hanneskaeufler/blog/README.md

 # blog

-This is a project written using [Lucky](https://luckyframework.org).
+This is my personal website/blog written using [Lucky](https://luckyframework.org).
 Enjoy!

 ### Setting up the project